 Vision for the Future

 The Pangea Community is a forward-thinking, sustainable/regenerative development that champions ecological responsibility, cultural preservation, and community wellness.
-By blending innovative biotecture with the profound wisdom of the Tiwa people, this project aims to set a new standard for harmonious living, benefiting current and future generations in Taos County and beyond.
-With affordable housing as its top priority, this community ensures that sustainability is accessible to all.
+By blending innovative biotecture with our shared cultural heritage, this project aims to set a new standard for harmonious living, benefiting current and future generations in Taos County and beyond.
+With affordable housing as a top priority, this community ensures that sustainability is accessible to all.

 Interested in living in the Pangea Community in Taos, New Mexico?
 We would love to have you!
 Send a message with this form and lets get moving!